 Fetal Alcohol Spectrum Treatment, Resources & Community Supports Program (FASTRACS): Ages 3-12

 The FASTRACS program provides support to caregivers who have a child with a diagnosis or a suspected diagnosis of Fetal Alcohol Spectrum Disorder (FASD).

 Pediatric Neurology Consultation

-CASA’s Pediatric Neurology Consultation services provide assessment to identify disorders in categories such as epilepsy, seizures, headaches & migraines, neuromuscular disease, developmental delay, and brain tumors.
+CASA’s Pediatric Neurology Consultation services provide assessment to identify disorders in categories such as epilepsy, seizures, headaches & migraines, neuromuscular disease, developmental delay and brain tumors.

-Pre-Kindergarten Day Program: Ages 4-5
+Preschool Day Program: Ages 4 and 5

 Psychological Assessment and Consultation (PAC)

 The Psychological Assessment and Consultation team offers testing for children with learning difficulties or other mental health concerns that are undiagnosed.
 PAC services children and youth from other CASA programs.